dev-Aditya-OS-CREATOR/ARDUINO-DEVICE-A-RETRO-PRESPECTIVE/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-THIS SOFTWARE IS OPEN SOURCE AND HAS NO WARRANTY ON ANY OF THE DEVICE MENTIONED AND NO WARRANTY ON ANYTHING RELATED TO IT I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPEN TO YOU OR ANYONE OR ANYTHING IE , ## Disclaimer
+THIS SOFTWARE IS OPEN SOURCE AND HAS NO WARRANTY ON ANY OF THE DEVICE MENTIONED AND NO WARRANTY ON ANYTHING RELATED TO IT.
+I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPEN TO YOU OR ANYONE OR ANYTHING .
+IE , ## Disclaimer

 **I am not responsible for any issues, damages, or losses resulting from the use of this code or software.**